Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 It would be interesting to see pre-Salvin photographs of Rockingham's back garden.

-Visible near the lower left corner in the above image are the enormous D-towers of its main gatehouse:
+Also visible near the lower left corner of the above image are the enormous D-towers of its main gatehouse:

 Militarily indefensible.
 Source: Rockingham Castle - Wikipedia

-From a defensive point of view, the towers are hard to explain.
-They face into a field and are compromised by the smaller walls left to protect the rest of the castle.
+Rockingham's D towers are hard to explain.
+They face into a field rather than the road and their defensive function is compromised by the smaller walls protecting the rest of the castle.

-They conjure up an amusing vision.
-A vision of a castle architect who uses a pile of spare stone to build 19th century's romantic idea of a picturesque castle gatehouse.
+But they conjure up an amusing vision.
+A vision of a castle architect who uses a pile of spare curved stone to build a mid-19th century idea of a romantic castle gatehouse.

-That's just a vision, though heritage surveyors have wondered if Rockingham Castle's builders' record a former shell-keep.
+That's just a vision, though heritage surveyors have wondered if Rockingham Castle's builders' records hint at a former shell-keep.

 From Shell-keeps revisited: the bailey on the motte?, Robert Higham, 2016, p12: